deypadma2020/SQL_Project/README.md

 Scenario:
 You are a Pricing Analyst working for a pub chain called 'Pubs "R" Us' You have been tasked with analysing the drinks prices and sales to gain a greater insight into how the pubs in your chain are performing.

+# Challenge 6 - Marketing Analysis

+Scenario:
+You are a Marketing Analyst
+The 'Sustainable Clothing Co.' have been running several marketing campaigns and have asked you to provide your insight into whether they have been successful or not.
+Analyse the following data and answer the questions to form your answer.